 COVID-19 enhanced Illness Benefit

-Both employees and self-employed people qualify for the COVID-19 enhanced Illness Benefit.
+Both employees and self-employed people can qualify for the COVID-19 enhanced Illness Benefit.

-You can apply for enhanced Illness Benefit, if you are:
+You can apply for the COVID-19 enhanced Illness Benefit, if you:

-- Suspected of having COVID-19 and are told by a doctor or directed by the Health Service Executive (HSE) self-isolate or
+- Are suspected of having COVID-19 and are told by a doctor to self-isolate or

 To qualify for COVID-19 enhanced Illness Benefit, you must:

-- Have a current contract of employment, if you are an employee
+- Be employed in at least one of the 4 weeks before your medical certification and have a current contract of employment, if you are an employee

-How long will I get the COVID-19 enhanced Illness Benefit?
+How long can I get COVID-19 enhanced Illness Benefit?

-If you are diagnosed with COVID-19, it is paid for a maximum of 10 weeks.
+If you are diagnosed with COVID-19, you will be paid up to a maximum of 10 weeks.
 If your medical certificate is for fewer than 10 weeks, you will be paid for the duration of your medical certificate.

 You should continue to talk with your doctor about your diagnosis and the length of time you are medically certified unfit to work because of COVID-19.